CirroBuild/FrostiDocs/docs/concept/partitions.md

 ## Requirements

-Partition is only available on tables with a `designated timestamp`.
+Partition is only available on tables with a designated timestamp.
 The main benefit of using a designated timestamp is that the field in question will enforce an increasing policy on timestamp value.
 This allows you to leverage specific high-performance time series functions.
-For more information on `designated timestamp`, refer to the
+For more information on designated timestamp, refer to the
 [designated timestamp section](/docs/concept/designated-timestamp/).

 ## Advantages